ecadlabs/memory-game/README.md

 When you have finished clicking your attempt, the dApp sends the attempt to the Smart Contract which updates the storage with the current level and the state (Playing, Won or Lost).

-## GAME STATE
+## Game State

 * `Playing` indicates that the game is still going (no mistakes!)
 * `Lost` indicates that the attempt failed
 * `Won` indicates that the final attempt was correct and the game is over

 BUG!
-Currently, the State is not being persisted to Storage!
+Currently, the State is not being persisted to Storage correctly!

-# MISCELLANEOUS FUNCTIONALITY
+# Miscellaneous Functionality

 * Originate a new copy of the memory contract by clicking `Originate`